That Good Night (film): Production

-The film was shot in Algarve, Portugal for five weeks, and produced by London film investment company Goldfinch Studios LTD, formerly GSP Studios.
+The film was shot in Algarve, Portugal for five weeks, and produced by London film investment company Goldfinch Studios and co-produced by Marc Sinden and Jo Gilbert, the producers of the original play.

 Reception

 Rotten Tomatoes gives the film an approval rating of 52% based on 21 critics, and an average rating of 5.20/10.

 Neil Young of The Hollywood Reporter gave the film a positive review and wrote that it "passes muster strictly as a showcase for Hurt and Dance."
 Wendy Ide of Screen Daily also gave the film a positive review and wrote "So effortlessly good is Hurt, however, that he rather outclasses the rest."
 James Luxford from Picturehouse Spotlight wrote that That Good Night, "is an absorbing British drama that explores issues that with resonate with everyone who sees it.
 Featuring performances that will inspire conversations long after the credits have rolled, it is a fitting tribute to one of our most instinctive talents."

 CineVue's Jamie Neish rated the film 2/5, and wrote "The film never feels truly worthy of Hurt's talents and doesn't utilise his abilities as well as it could have done."
 The Times also gave it 2/5, and stated "It's more mawkish than melancholic."